Fat Transfer Breast Augmentation

 Advantages of a natural breast enhancement include eliminating the downside risk of developing capsular contractures, minimal scars as compared to a traditional breast augmentation, as well as maintaining the soft feeling of the natural breast.
 Patients who are wary of implants and are seeking a modest increase in breast size can be very pleased with the results afforded by fat transfer breast augmentation.
 Additionally, and in select cases, fat transfer may also be utilized to create balance in anatomically asymmetric breasts.

-- Preparation: In preparation for a natural breast enhancement, or any invasive surgical procedure that you are considering, you should stop taking all blood-thinning medications such as aspirin and ibuprofen, herbs, and vitamins two weeks before undergoing surgery.
+1. Preparation: In preparation for a natural breast enhancement, or any invasive surgical procedure that you are considering, you should stop taking all blood-thinning medications such as aspirin and ibuprofen, herbs, and vitamins two weeks before undergoing surgery.
 It is necessary that you avoid smoking for at least two weeks prior to and after the surgery.
 Lastly, abstinence from alcoholic beverages for a period of 2 weeks is advised.
-Medical clearance by an independent physician is required for patients over the age of 45 before they may undergo surgery.
+The patient must first be medically cleared by their personal physician prior to surgery if they are over the age of 45.

 - Additionally, and in special circumstances, I may recommend that you wear a soft tissue expander, such as the Brava device, for a period of time before surgery.
 The bra-like device slowly stretches the skin and underlying tissue to create a structural matrix that will better receive the implanted fat tissue.
 This allows for a higher chance that the grafted tissue will “take” or vascularize well, and helps achieve greater increases in final breast volume.
 To be effective, the Brava expanders are typically worn for a period of 6-12 weeks for the majority of the day.
 Because of this, many patients are reluctant to use this device, although research suggests that it is very effective.